vidar-alvestad/openshift-reference-springboot-server/README.md

 Regardless of the approach you use to keep up with changes, you will have to make the following changes to the fork/export:

- * remove the openshift folder, it is there to be used for demos.
-If you want you can use the aoc configuration as inspiration when you create your own aoc configuration in a seperate repository
  * change the ```groupId``` and ```artifactId``` in the ```pom.xml``` to match that of your application
  * rename the main package in ```src/main``` to match that of your application
- * change the ```info.application.name``` property in ```application.yml``` to match that of your application
  * change the ```info.links``` in ```application.yml``` to match that of your application
  * remove the example database code (migrations under ```src/main/resource/db/migrations```), the Counter-classes in the controllers, health and service packages and the database config in ```application.yml```